Skip to content

 • SpawnExplosion: Triggers an explosion at the object's location.

-• SpawnLight: Spawns a light at the object’s location, will appear in the middle of an object.
+• SpawnLight: Spawns a light at the object's location.

 Configuring Effects with items

-For most effect types (except RemoveItem, SpillInventory, and ApplyIngestible), you can specify an items array to define what to spawn, swap, or apply.
+For effect types that support an items array, you can specify detailed configurations.
 Each item in the array can include:

-• formID: The formlist ID in "modName:formID" format.
+• formID: The formlist's form ID in "modName:formID" format (use this or editorID).

-• index (optional): An integer specifying which item in the formlist to use.
-Use -1 or omit for all items.
-Example:
+• index (optional): An integer specifying which item in the formlist to use:

 "formList": [